 The School aims to share its wide range of academic teaching and games coaching skills with other schools which are less well provided.
-Unfortunately, this has not been possible this year due to COVID 19 restrictions.
+Unfortunately, this has proven to be difficult this year due to the changing COVID 19 restrictions but we look forward to reigniting these initiatives.